 Under the Companies Law, the board of directors of any public company must appoint a compensation committee.

-The compensation committee, which will consist of Ofer Gonen, Dr. Michael S. Perry and Kenneth I. Moch, will assist the board of directors in determining compensation for our directors and officers.
-Mr. Moch will serve as Chairman of the committee.
+Our compensation committee, which consists of Ofer Gonen, Dr. Michael S. Perry, Kenneth I. Moch and Shawn C. Tomasello, assists our board of directors in determining compensation for our directors and officers.
+Mr. Moch serves as Chairman of the committee.
 Our board of directors has determined that each member of our compensation committee is independent under the Nasdaq Rules, including the additional independence requirements applicable to the members of a compensation committee.